Register to get access to free programming courses with interactive exercises

 Bootstrap gives you a wide range of possibilities when working with text.
 Its developers have introduced many different classes for this purpose.
-Using proper typography and the available Bootstrap tools allows you to create the right tag structure, while modifying the content as needed by the design.
+Using proper typography and the available Bootstrap tools allows you to create the appropriate tag structure while modifying the content as the design needs.
 Consider this using the creation of headers as an example.

 <div class="container">